danisven/KrakMeOpen/README.md

 A [Kraken 2] downstream analysis toolkit.
 More specifically, calculate a series of quality metrics for Kraken 2 classifications.

 ## Installation
-KrakMeOpen _will soon be_ available to install through conda.
+KrakMeOpen is available to install through conda.
 Simply run the following command to install it:

 `conda install -c conda-forge -c bioconda krakmeopen`